-The accompanying financial statements included in the Annual Report on Operations of the Provincial Auditor Saskatchewan for the year ended March 31, 2004, are the responsibility of management of the Office.
+The accompanying financial statements included in the Annual Report on Operations of the Provincial Auditor Saskatchewan for the year ended March 31, 2005, are the responsibility of management of the Office.
 Management has prepared the financial statements in accordance with Canadian generally accepted accounting principles.
+Management is responsible for the reliability and integrity of the financial statements and other information contained in the Annual Report on Operations.
 The financial information presented elsewhere in this annual report is consistent with that in the financial statements.

 To ensure the relevance and reliability of the financial data, management maintains a comprehensive system of internal controls including an appropriate code of conduct, written policies and procedures, and an organizational structure that segregates duties.
 These measures provide reasonable assurance that transactions are recorded and executed in compliance with legislation and required authority, that assets are properly safeguarded, and that reliable financial records are maintained.
-The Office's control for safeguarding public resources, preparing reliable financial reports, and compliance with legislation have been audited by the firm of Virtus Group, Chartered Accountants and Business Advisors LLP.
-Their reports to the Members of the Legislative Assembly, stating the scope of their examinations and opinions on the Office's management processes and compliance with the legislation, appear on pages 68 and 69.
+The Office's processes for safeguarding public resources, preparing reliable financial reports, and compliance with legislation have been audited by the firm of Virtus Group, Chartered Accountants and Business Advisors LLP.
+Their reports to the Members of the Legislative Assembly, stating the scope of their examinations and opinions on the Office's management processes and compliance with the legislation, appear on pages 70 and 71.

 The financial statements have been audited by the firm of Virtus Group, Chartered Accountants and Business Advisors LLP.
-Their report to the Members of the Legislative Assembly, stating the scope of their examination and opinion on the financial statements, appears on page 40.
+Their report to the Members of the Legislative Assembly, stating the scope of their examination and opinion on the financial statements, appears on page 42.

-Brian Atkinson, FCA Assistant Provincial Auditor
+Fred Wendel, CMA, CA Provincial Auditor Brian Atkinson, FCA Assistant Provincial Auditor

-We have audited the statement of financial position of the Office of the Provincial Auditor as at March 31, 2004 and the statements of operations, change in net debt, and cash flows for the year then ended.
+We have audited the statement of financial position of the Office of the Provincial Auditor as at March 31, 2005 and the statements of operations, change in net debt, and cash flows for the year then ended.
 These financial statements are the responsibility of the Office of the Provincial Auditor.
 Our responsibility is to express an opinion on these financial statements based on our audit.